AFTERSCHOOL IN

 Afterschool programs in Nebraska keep kids safe, inspire learning, and give working parents peace of mind.
 Kids discover who they are and what they love to do, make smart choices, and avoid risky behaviors.

-Unmet demand for afterschool and summer programs in Nebraska is high
+Unmet demand for afterschool programs in Nebraska is high

 Afterschool programs are supporting kids and families in Nebraska